dart-lang/site-www/src/_guides/language/language-tour.md

 {{site.alert.end}}

-#### Initializing parameters
+#### Initializing formal parameters

 The pattern of assigning a constructor argument to an instance variable is so common,
-Dart has initializing parameters to make it easy.
+Dart has initializing formal parameters to make it easy.

 Initializing parameters can also be used to initialize non-nullable or `final` instance variables,